androidessence/androidessence.com/_posts/2021-02-22-enforce-custom-views-with-lint.md

 # Implementing The Detector

 Keeping in mind that we want this lint check to be scalable, no matter how many views we have, we should ensure that our detector isn't tightly coupled to one specific view.
-Let's call it a `UnusedStudyGuideViewDetector`:
+Let's call it an `UnusedStudyGuideViewDetector`:

 ```kotlin
 class UnusedStudyGuideViewDetector : LayoutDetector() {